Diagnostic Cytology Graduate Diploma Program

 - PGCY121 - Pathology 2

-- BAIP125 - Foundations of Interprofessional Collaboration in Advanced Programs
+- BAIP125 - Foundations of Interprofessional Collaboration for Medical Laboratory Technology Programs

 - NGCY121 - Non-gynecological Cytology